Dischism: Intrusion of author’s own physical surroundings or mental state into the narrative.

 Ironically, that’s the same drug that Snake takes in the game to keep his shooting hand from shaking.
 I was also smoking heavily like Snake, which is why lines like “you don’t know how good a cigarette tastes in the morning” ended up in the American release, even though it wasn’t based on text from the Japanese version of the game.
 It was just something that was getting me through the experience, and I imagined Snake was dealing with stress in a similar way.The bizarre, true story of Metal Gear Solid’s English translation

-False Interiorization is related to Dischism in that both derive from either laziness or ‘placeholding’ (which sometimes makes it into the final product by accident).
-Instead of taking the time to imagine and describe the storyworld, an author inflicts the viewpoint character with space sickness, a blindfold, etc. to avoid having to deal with it.
+False Interiorization is related to Dischism.
+Both derive from either laziness or ‘placeholding’ (which sometimes makes it into the final product by accident).
+Instead of taking the time to imagine and describe the setting, an author inflicts the viewpoint character with space sickness, a blindfold, etc. to avoid having to deal with it.

 WHITE ROOM SYNDROME